 The 3GPP V2X technology evolution model implies a high societal cost, a cost that is completely avoided in the IEEE 802 V2X evolution model.
 The 3GPP model implies that V2X spectrum must be fragmented into sub-bands associated with every different V2X technology.

 Band fragmentation carries significant costs.
 First, it disrupts the Commission’s vision of uniformly interoperable communication among all V2X devices based on a single technology family.
 With multiple non-interoperable technologies operating in different sub-bands, some devices will not be able to communicate with others.
 For example, if two automakers choose different technologies and different sub-bands for sending Basic Safety Messages (BSMs), vehicle collisions that could have been prevented if those BSMs were successfully exchanged will not be prevented, leading to unnecessary loss of life and property.
 Many vehicles are already equipped to send BSMs with DSRC.
 Allowing some automakers to send BSMs using only DSRC, LTE V2X PC5 or NR V2X PC5 will cause a loss of interoperability and attendant increase in road fatalities is a direct result of the fragmentation evolution model.
 This also extends to all other use cases supported by DSRC and by non-interoperable cellular V2X technologies.
 V2X evolution under the IEEE 802 model does not suffer this cost.
-Every vehicle will be interoperable with every other vehicle, whether the vehicles are DSRC-capable or NGV-capable.
+Every vehicle will be interoperable with every other vehicle, whether the vehicles are DSRC-capable or IEEE P802.11bd-capable.

 Implications of different access models:

-Contrary to DSRC protocols, which are able to manage the access to the wireless channel in a distributed manner, the channel access management of C-V2X PC5 requires accurate time synchronization, which must be acquired by GNSS (Global Navigation Satellite System) systems like GPS [14].
-Even though this requirement does not lead to any additional costs because V2X systems already require GNSS systems for positioning, GNSS signals cannot be received in deep tunnels, which could lead to a loss of time synchronization, which could in turn reduce the efficiency and reliability of C-V2X systems in tunnels.
+Contrary to DSRC protocols, which are able to manage the access to the wireless channel in a distributed manner without requiring a central coordination entity, the C-V2X PC5 sidelink generally uses GNSS (Global Navigation Satellite System) signals like GPS to meet strict time synchronization requirements when accessing the channel [14].
+The studies cited by the 5GAA Waiver Request [17], as well as studies conducted by the 3GPP [18], all assume that ideal time synchronization is provided by GNSS signals.
+Even though this demand for GNSS does not lead to any additional costs because V2X systems already require GNSS systems for positioning, GNSS signals cannot be received in deep tunnels, which could lead to a loss of time synchronization, which could in turn reduce the efficiency and reliability of C-V2X systems in tunnels.
+The 3GPP or 5GAA have not provided any studies to address such concerns.

 However, it is paramount for any V2X technology to provide reliable communication of safety messages in tunnels.
 On several past occasions, fires that resulted from traffic collisions in tunnels have spread rapidly and led to catastrophic loss of life.
 DSRC systems do not require time synchronization on a microsecond level and are therefore not impaired by the lack of GNSS reception in tunnels.